bhendi-boi/fastfolio/readme.md

 <TeritiaryLink href={githubProfile}>Github</TeritiaryLink>
 ```

-At this point of time if you open you browser and visit `localhost:5173` you will see the preview of your portfolio.
+At this point of time if you open you browser and visit `localhost:5173` you will see the preview of your portfolio or as I like to call it _fastfolio_.
 Make sure that everything looks fine.
+If you are good with the colors and fonts being used you can skip the next step.

+## 🎨 Customizing

 Don't like the colors and fonts being used?
 Feel free to customize them by opening `tailwind.config.cjs` file.
 We recommend to stick with the default color palette of tailwind.
 You can find it [here](https://tailwindcss.com/docs/customizing-colors#default-color-palette).